Do You Have Backup?

 The Final Word

-So there's different types of backup.
+So there are different types of backup.
 Some's file backup, some's hardware backup, some's backup that goes to the cloud.
 Some are backups that go through the cloud or through your internet connection to your home address or to another business, or an offsite location.
 But there are lots of different types of backup.
 Make sure that you are backed up, with your hardware if it's important, with your software if that's important, and overall with everything if you don't want to have any downtime.
-If you have any questions about it, feel free to contact me and I will personally answer them for you.
+If you have any questions about it, feel free to contact us and I will personally answer them for you.
 Stay good.